elclanrs/jq-idealforms-old/README.md

 ```

 ####`isValidField`
 Check if a particular input is valid.
 The function takes a string.
 Ideal Forms will look for the name attribute first and then for the id.
+Use array group names for groups of checkboxes and radios, `name[]`
 ```javascript
 if ($myIdealForm.isValidField('username')) { // name="username" OR #username
   // do something...